 The computer games industry is continuing to expand at a rapid rate and there is a demand for highly technical programmers with good knowledge of mathematics, physics, artificial intelligence and code optimisation.
 This course will help you develop all the skills you need to enter this fast-paced and exciting industry.

 We have links with games companies locally, nationally and internationally, allowing you to make contacts before you graduate.
-75%* of our Games Technology graduates are working or studying within six months of finishing their course.
+86% of our graduates are in a professional/managerial position within six months of finishing their course.

 You will be in a position to apply for a range of jobs once you graduate, including: